- ACCESS for ELLs Score Reports

 Sample ACCESS for ELLs score reports can be found on the WIDA website.
 Parent guides and sample letters are available there in a number of languages, along with interpretive guides.
 Score reports themselves are mailed to districts in approximately Mid-April, and are available for download from the WIDA AMS in over 40 languages.

-WISEdata is Wisconsin’s new statewide student data system which houses student data required to meet state and federal accountability measures.
+WISEdata is Wisconsin’s student data system which houses student data required to meet state and federal accountability measures.

-Every student, English Learner (EL) or not, has an English Language Proficiency (ELP) code in WISEdata:
+Every student, whether or not they are an English Learner (EL), has an English Language Proficiency (ELP) code in WISEdata:

 - For students who were never EL, (the majority of students), their ELP code is listed as 7.